Polarization and tranverse mode nonlinear dynamics in a multimode VCSEL

-Furthermore, the maps also plot the value of the main frequency of the limit cycles in periodic regimes.
-As anticipated, chaos seems to be generated when the limit cycle frequency ($\approx f_{b,0}$) is close to $m \, f_{RO}$ with $m \in\{0.5,1,1.5\}$.
-Another surprising phenomenon is observed in Fig.~\ref{fig:map_dyna}(c) for $\mu \approx 5.5$ and $f_{b,0}$ around $8.5$~GHz: the limit cycle frequency is very large around 2$f_{b,0}$ after leaving the chaotic regime, and suddenly drops to about $f_{b,0}$ when increasing the current further. \\
+Furthermore, the maps indicate the main frequency of the limit cycles in periodic regimes.
+As anticipated, chaos seems to appear when the limit cycle frequency ($\approx f_{p,0}$) is close to $m \, f_{RO}$ with $m \in\{0.5,1,1.5\}$.
+Figure~\ref{fig:map_dyna}(c) shows another surprising effect for $\mu \approx 5.5$ and $f_{p,0} \approx 8.5$~GHz: the limit cycle frequency is very large around 2$f_{p,0}$ after leaving the chaotic regime, and suddenly drops to about $f_{p,0}$ when increasing the current further.